Mortichar/semi-modify-game-speed/README.md

 This add-on/extension helps you automate certain aspects of the game, and adds certain useful features, combining many scripts into one.
 Toggle each one on and off individually from inside the game.
 Hovering over the SEMI sidebar buttons will give tooltips including hints, explanations, and tips for most scripts.

 * New Core Features
-    * (Dev Version) Scripts can now include a config menu built-in to the sidebar using tippy, with AutoSellGems being the prototype example
+    * (Dev Version) Scripts can now include a config menu built-in to the sidebar using tippy, with AutoSellGems and AutoEquip Ammo being the prototype examples
     * Better sidebar menu statuses
     * Backup, Restore, and Reset SEMI Configuration in the repurposed SEMI Menu
     * AutoEnable Scripts on Refresh now available in the SEMI Menu